shafaqs/scheduler/README.md

 ```
 ##API server & Database Setup

-For full functionality both must run concurrently: the client and the API server applications.
+For full functionality both must run simultaneousley: the client and the API server applications.

 Start by forking and cloning the scheduler-api server [here](https://github.com/shafaqs/scheduler-api)
 Follow the steps outlined in README to install and setup the database